 FAITH THAT DOES JUSTICE

 All individuals (faculty, staff, & students) are encouraged to seek justice for all God’s creatures, especially the poor and marginalized.
 According to the Gospel, our goal is to work for the betterment of society as a whole.
 This is what “A Faith That Does Justice” actually means.
-We strive to prepare health care professionals who will be change agents in society, "contemplatives in action".
+We aim to form change agents - reflective practitioners who are able to take responsible action on moral and ethical issues and who will be change agents in society, "contemplatives in action" .
 Back to top

 Fr.
 Andy Alexander SJ on Ignatian Values and Education